dinesh-ax/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_cassandra.md

 ## Before you start

-* You must upgrade your API Gateway to the [August 2021](/docs/apim_relnotes/20210830_apimgr_relnotes/) release or later one prior to upgrading your Cassandra environment to 3.11.11.
+* You must upgrade your API Gateway to the [August 2021](/docs/apim_relnotes/20210830_apimgr_relnotes/) or a later release prior to upgrading your Cassandra environment to 3.11.11.
 This is because in this release we've implemented changes to the Cassandra client driver configuration to facilitate the upgrade process.
 * In multi-datacenter clusters:

     * Upgrade every node in one datacenter before upgrading another datacenter.
     * Upgrade and restart the nodes one at a time.
     * Other nodes in the cluster continue to operate at the earlier version until all nodes are upgraded.
 * When upgrading a cluster on a single-datacenter or multi-datacenter setup, you must avoid any schema changes until the entire cluster has been upgraded to the same version.
 * Running `nodetool repair` on a Cassandra node affects performance on a system running live traffic.
 We recommend that you perform the Cassandra upgrade in the evening or during a maintenance window when the load is minimal.